Bookkeeping sounds so easy, right?

-However, for all the things you need to do in order to have good bookkeeping practices, there are plenty of opportunities for mistakes.
-If you know the potential pitfalls, you’re much more likely to avoid these bookkeeping mistakes:
+While there are lots of things you need to do to have good bookkeeping practices, there are also plenty of opportunities for mistakes.
+If you know the potential pitfalls, you’re much more likely to avoid a bookkeeping mistake.

 Failing to Deduct Sales Tax

 This oversight is a particularly common mistake in retail businesses.
 If you don’t deduct the sales tax from the total sales amount, you’ll end up with a higher total sales amount without lowering the amount of taxes that are due.